 - "Fold the seats flat with the pull of a cord, and the Sorento's rear hold opens up to an impressive 36.9 cubic feet of cargo volume (it increases to 72.5 with the second row folded)." -- Automobile Magazine

 - "The unchanged and scant 9.1 cubic feet of cargo space behind the optional third row provides little room for groceries, or much of anything.
 Not choosing the third row has a few advantages, like a large hidden storage area beneath the cargo floor. ..." -- Cars.com

 Next Steps: Kia Sorento

-- Find low financing rates for the Kia Sorento
+- View the best prices for the 2014 Kia Sorento

 - See Affordable Midsize SUVs rankings